InscopeMetrics/kairosdb/src/docs/kairosdevelopment/CustomData.rst

 Custom Data
 ===========

 KairosDB provides a means for storing and aggregating custom data types.
-By default KairosDB supports long, double and string values.
+By default KairosDB supports long and double values.

 Steps for creating custom data type
 -----------------------------------